sp2ong/HBMonv2/README.md

     systemctl status hbmon
     forward TCP ports 8080 and 9000 in firewall

-    Plase setup your SYSTEM INFO subpage with follwoing instruction:
+    Please setup your SYSTEM INFO subpage with the following instruction:

     https://github.com/sp2ong/HBMonv2/tree/main/sysinfo

     If you use openbrige links, in config.py in OPB_FILTER enter NETWORK_ID to do not display unnecessary entries in LASTHEARD.

-    Please remember the table lastherad displays only station transmissions that are longer than 2 seconds.
+    Please remember the table lastheard displays only station transmissions that are longer than 2 seconds.

-    If you don't want to have the lasherad list set in config.py :
+    If you don't want to have the lastheard list set in config.py:
       LASTHEARD_INC = False

     If you want to have more than the last 15 entries in the Lastherad table